-Based on the coming of the era of the 100-year lifespan, Labour Banks have upheld the "Declaration to Fulfil Roles Related to the Asset Formation of Working People," and are supporting the long-term life plans and asset formation of working people by utilization of systems such as "Zaikei" Deposit, iDeCo and Tsumitate (accumulation) NISA.
+Based on the coming of the era of the 100-year lifespan, Labour Banks have upheld the "Declaration to Fulfil Roles Related to the Asset Formation of Working People," and are supporting the longterm life plans and asset formation of working people by utilization of systems such as "Zaikei" Deposit, iDeCo and Tsumitate (accumulation) NISA.
 A total of 240,000 customers have now taken out iDeCo contracts, accounting for roughly 10% of our total contracts.

-Additionally, in response to accelerating digitalization, we are pushing forward with non-faceto-face transactions and paperless systems in our efforts to raise the convenience of customer services and work rationalization.
-Launched in October 2019, downloads of the "Rokin App," which makes it possible to check one's balance and transactions quickly and easily using a smartphone, exceeded 1,350,000 by the end of December 2021.
-At the same time, we are working to provide the characteristic warm Labour Bank face-to-face services, including a range of consultations on loans, in a more sensitive and meticulous manner.
+Additionally, in response to accelerating digitalization, we are pushing forward with non-face-toface transactions and paperless systems in our efforts to raise the convenience of customer services and work rationalization.
+From October 2019, it became possible use the "Rokin app" to check bank balances and account transactions conveniently with a smartphone, and the number of accounts registered to use the app exceeded one million by the end of March 2022.
+While endeavouring to improve convenience in this way, we also fully intend to continue to provide our warm and highquality service for our customers-our characteristic Rokin "face-to-face human touch" that was introduced in an ILO report in 2019.